-Apprenticeships enable you to learn practical skills and gain a qualification, while also earning a wage.
-They take between one and four years to complete and are open to anyone over 16 years old who is not in full-time education.
-You receive pay for time spent working and studying.
+Apprenticeships are designed to help you to gain hands on experience within an industry and learn new practical skills, while earning a qualification and receiving a living wage.
+They take one to five years to complete and are open to anyone over the age of 16, who is not enrolled in full-time education.

 - What is an apprenticeship?